Skip Ribbon Commands

 Submit an amendment/renewal application through IRBNet, detailing the changes and any new risk assessments required.

-Can external researchers apply for QU-IBC approval?
+Can external researchers apply?

 Yes, if the project is conducted at Qatar University.
 Equivalent CITI training is accepted for non-affiliated members.